samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

 ```

-We set the alphas of all the other views to zero and set autolayout constraints in the boundInside method to handle layout changes.
+We set the alphas of all the other views to zero and set autolayout constraints in the `boundInside` method to handle layout changes.

+So how does the cutout draw its windows ?

-Now to draw the "holes" , we use the following `drawRect:` implementation :
+To draw the "holes" , we use the following `drawRect:` implementation :

 ```swift
     override func drawRect(rect: CGRect) {